North American Rockwell OV-10 Bronco: United States Navy

 In 2019, the first of two former VAL-4 aircraft returned to flight by the OV-10 Squadron, Chino, California.
 Bureau numbers 155493 Holy Terror and 155474 White Lightning.
-Extensive restoration work of more than 18 months performed by California Aerofab went into 493's and 474's return to flight.
+Extensive restoration work of more than 18 months performed by California Aerofab went into 493 and 474's returns to flight.

 Colombia

 In 1991, the USAF provided the Colombian Air Force with 12 OV-10As.
 Later, three ex-USMC A-models were also acquired to provide parts support.
 Colombia operates the aircraft in a COIN role against an active insurgency.
 At least one aircraft has been lost in combat.
 The remaining OV-10As were upgraded to OV-10D standard.
 In November 2015, and after 24 years of service, the Colombian Air Force retired all of its remaining OV-10 aircraft.

 Germany

 North American Rockwell OV-10B Bronco of the Bronco Demo Team at the 2018 RIAT, England: This is an ex-Luftwaffe B-model originally used as an aerial gunnery target tug.
 The OV-10B was an OV-10A with no weapons, no sponsons, and a transparent plastic dome replacing the rear door, which was used by the tow operator.

 The OV-10B variant was produced for Germany to use as target tug.
-Eighteen aircraft were delivered in the late 1960s and they were equipped with target towing equipment inside the fuselage.
-A transparent plastic dome replaced the rear cargo door and a rear seat was installed in the cargo bay to look backwards out of the dome.
-After a long career the Bronco was replaced by the Pilatus PC-9 in 1990 and all aircraft were retired and sent to various museums, technical schools, and used in aircraft battle damage repair.
+The 18 aircraft delivered in the late 1960s were equipped with target-towing equipment inside the fuselage.
+A transparent plastic dome replaced the rear cargo door, and a rear seat was installed in the cargo bay to look backwards out of the dome.
+After a long career, the Bronco was replaced by the Pilatus PC-9 in 1990 and all aircraft were retired and sent to various museums and technical schools, or used in aircraft battle-damage repair.